andrewklajman/rp4/README.md

 # DONE
+- Update script to only add directorys if they do not exist
+- Update script to correctly apply chmod
 - i need to remember to update the linux kernel to the latest
 - set a static ip
 - external hdd